 Dispensational Premillennialism

-Christ raptures the church before a seven-year tribulation
+Often teaches a rapture of the church before a seven-year tribulation

 Biblical Evidence Premillennialists Cite